WaniKani/WanaKana/CONTRIBUTING.md

 Install [yarn](https://yarnpkg.com/en/docs/install) if not already present, then install deps via `yarn` shell command

+#### Linting
+Recommend using an eslint addon for your code editor that can reference the .eslintrc config

 #### Committing
 Please use `npm run commit` for standardized commit messages!